GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 - Every component in Clash Ethernet is fully tested with random input data using [Hedgehog](https://github.com/hedgehogqa/haskell-hedgehog) and [Tasty](https://github.com/UnkindPartition/tasty).

-  TODO: check test coverage of alternatives.
-  For Verilog Ethernet every component is tested using cocotb and icarusverilog.
-  For LiteEth every component is also tested?

 Something to consider when choosing to use Clash-ethernet is that, for now, it only work on an ECP5 with an RGMII chip.
 However more FPGA's